 Expert Q&A: New Onset SJIA

-Learn how the symptoms of new-onset systemic juvenile idiopathic arthritis (SJIA) present themselves and what to watch out for.
+Learn the symptoms of new-onset systemic juvenile idiopathic arthritis and what to expect.

 Stay in the Know.
 Live in the Yes.